bengtmartensson/Girr/README.md

 Public License, version 3](http://www.gnu.org/licenses/gpl.txt).

 ## The name of the game
-Pronounce "Girr" as one word (not G.I.R.R.), but otherwise any way you want.
+Pronounce "Girr" like "girl", as one word (not G.I.R.R.).
 It should be used as a proper noun, capitalized (not uppercase).
 Preferred file extension is `girr`, but this is not necessary.
 Also, e.g. `xml` is possible.